 Do Borax Crystals Melt?

 Borax is a mineral that can be found in nature and is also used as an ingredient in many household products.
 Borax detergent booster crystals are made from borax powder, which is made from boric acid and sodium tetraborate.
-As with most substances, the melting point of borax crystals depends on its purity and composition.
+As with most substances, the melting point of borax crystals depends on their purity and composition.
 In general, the purer a substance is–and therefore fewer impurities it contains–the higher its melting point will be.
 Such as:

 - A sample containing only boric acid will have a higher melting point than one containing other compounds, such as sodium carbonate or calcium sulfate (which are both insoluble).